prasannavl/SharpLog/README.md

 > Install-Package SharpLog

+### Status Note

+> Not maintained since: 2014

-**Project Status Note:** This project is obsolete since the .NET PCL side of things have had quite a bit of improvement since.
+> This project is obsolete since the .NET PCL side of things have had quite a bit of improvement since.
 So, this logger never ended up making it to any of my production quality projects, and I tend to stick to small custom loggers or use the ETW interfaces for a high-performance solution.
 If you're looking for something off the shelf, I'd suggest taking a look at https://github.com/paulcbetts/splat, or https://github.com/serilog/serilog.
 And for libraries, https://github.com/damianh/LibLog/

 What
 ---